tomasvr/esl-uav-controller/README.md

 - [Jiahao][DONE] Time the duration of control loops, needs to be under 10ms and important to optimize
 	- use current_time - start_time

+- [Zehang][DONE] Define a test plan (See shared google drive folder)
+	- Use different versions of the code in different branches to test right away
+	- Test trimming functions for offset

 ## Lower priority